gavv/signal-estimator/README.md

 ]
 ```

 Note: Here `sw_hw` means `sw+hw` - total software + hardware latency, including ALSA ring buffer.
 Except `sw_hw`, all the notations are the same as mentioned in the measuring latency and losses section.
+All time units are in milliseconds.

 Manually inspecting streams
 ---------------------------